Home » Psyllium Husk – What is it all about? 4 Amazing Psyllium Husk Health Benefits

 Psyllium husk supplements are available in a variety of doses and forms including dry seeds or husk.
 It is important to adhere to the dosage instructions provided on the label.

-You might want to start by taking a smaller dose like 1/2 teaspoon per 8 ounces of water increasing slowly over the course of a few days to prevent adverse reactions including gas and constipation.
+You might want to start by taking a smaller dose like 1/2 teaspoon per 8 ounces of water increasing slowly over a few days to prevent adverse reactions including gas and constipation.

 Safety and Side Effects